NB6G/waffleplayer/README.md

 # waffleplayer3
-Basic media player for everyone,(MP3).
+Basic media player for everyone,(MP3, MP4, txt and more).